 CES and Green

-The 2015 International CES championed several green initiatives in our effort to reduce waste and give back to the local Las Vegas community.
+Over the past several years, the International CES championed several green initiatives in our effort to reduce waste and give back to the local Las Vegas community.
 Here are a few highlights from the 2014 International CES:

-Over 74 percent of carpet used during the show was returned to our general contractor Freeman’s inventory for reuse
+Over 74% of carpet used during the show was returned to our general contractor Freeman’s inventory for reuse

 Over 48,000 square feet of magnetic banners were recycled